Hazakim

 Hazakim, (pronounced ha-zah-keem), is a Christian hip hop duo originally from Columbus, Ohio.
 The group consists of brothers Michael "Mike" Wray and Anthony "Tony" Wray.
-Lamp Mode Recordings released the duo's second album Son of Man on September 23, 2014.
-Son of Man broke into two Billboard charts.
-The first professional release from the duo in 2009 was Theophanies.
 Hazakim is known for hip hop music that is uniquely Messianic; even rapping and singing in Hebrew, at times, over beats with traditional Mizrahi rhythms.
+The name Hazakim is a Hebrew word, meaning in English "the strong ones".